LukeSmithxyz/based.cooking/src/francesinha.md

 # Francesinha

 Francesinha is a traditional sandwich from the city of Porto.
-The francesinha in its special sandwich variation consists of sausage, fresh sausage, ham, cold meat and beef steak, covered with melted cheese.
+The francesinha in its special sandwich variation consists of linguiça (type of Portuguese sausage), fresh sausage, ham, cold meat and beef steak, covered with melted cheese.

 ## Based Ingredients